Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Approach

-where $N$ is the number of data points.
-In digitizing the pressures shown in Fig \ref{pressure} from both the kaon and flow data, we use 0.1 as the bin size for the reduced density.
-We have thus $N$=26 (10) for the pressure from the flow (kaon) data set since the relevant density ranges from 2.0$\rho_0$ to 4.5$\rho_0$ (1.3$\rho_0$ to 2.2$\rho_0$).
-When combining the two data sets (named the combined data), we take the points from the flow data in their overlapping region, which implies that $N$=33 for the combined data set. $\sigma_{\mathrm{D},j}$ represents the 1$\sigma$ error bar of the $j$th data point.
+where $N$ is the number of data points used.
+In digitizing the pressures shown in Fig \ref{pressure} from both the kaon and flow data, we use 0.1 as the bin size for the reduced density $\rho/\rho_0$.
+We have thus $N$=26 (10) for the pressure from the flow (kaon) data set since the relevant density ranges from 2.0$\rho_0$ to 4.5$\rho_0$ (1.3$\rho_0$ to 2.2$\rho_0$) as indicated in Table \ref{tab:flowdata} (Table \ref{tab:kaondata}).
+When combining the two data sets (named the combined data), we take the points from the flow data in their overlapping region so that the two data sets remain independent and cover two different density regions, which implies that $N$=33 for the combined data set.